With ship now freed, a probe into Suez Canal blockage begins

 The company added that any damage to the ship was believed to be mostly on its keel.
 It said it was not immediately known whether the vessel will be repaired on site in Egypt or elsewhere, or whether it will eventually head to its initial destination of Rotterdam.
 That is a decision to be made by its operator, rather than the shipowner, the company said.

+The Ever Given was seen to be stationary in the canal lake from the town of Fayed on Tuesday, still stacked with containers, with a specialist tugboat nearby.
+Other vessels in transit navigated around it.

 The grounding of the ship had halted billions of dollars a day in maritime commerce.
-Analysts expect it could take at least another 10 days to clear the backlog.
+Analysts expect it could take at least another 10 days to clear the backlog — though Egypt's president said Tuesday it would take just three.
 The losses to shippers, as well as any physical damage to the vessel itself, likely will see lawsuits.

 Shoei Kisen Kaisha Ltd. is covered with some $3 billion in liability insurance through 13 Protection & Indemnity Clubs.
 Those clubs are not-for-profit mutual insurers used by the vast majority of global shipping firms.